3. Course Design in Modern Higher Education: A New Approach

 You should adapt your course design process to the complexity of the design task, your experience, and your available time.

-The design situation A is that the teacher designer or the teacher’s team must design a completely new course, including new course content, didactics, requirements, etc.
+In the design situation that the teacher designer or the teacher’s team must design a completely new course, including new course content, didactics, requirements, etc., you can speak of an open problem which asks a lot of your creativity.
+You can speak of a wicked problem).

 The teachers do not have concrete ideas about a possible learning process and environment.
 It’s a full-fledged design assignment.

-The design situation B is that the teacher has several new ideas for crucial changes in the pedagogical approach for which (s)he redesigned the complete course.
+The design situation that the teacher has several new ideas for crucial changes in the pedagogical approach for which (s)he redesigned the complete course.

 The course content and learning objectives will only change slightly.

-In design situation C, the teacher already has ideas for using IT to improve the current course.
-The maximum of changes is 4 – 7.
+In design situation that the teacher already has specific ideas for using IT to improve the current course.
+The maximum of the selected changes is 4 – 7.

 Learning objectives and the course content will not change very much.